Business Rates: Completion notices

 Property is complete but unoccupied?

-New properties, whether newly constructed or created by conversion, which are unoccupied and substantially unfurnished are exempt from national Non-Domestic Rates for up to 3 or 6 months, depending on their classification.
+New properties, whether newly constructed or created by conversion, which are unoccupied and substantially unfurnished are exempt from national Non-Domestic Rates.
+This is for up to 3 or 6 months, depending on their classification.
 After this, full rates are payable.

 The exempt period begins on the date of completion given on the Completion Notice.